rdizzle/portfolio-2016/readme.md

 # Portfolio Iteration for 2016

-My new portfolio will be found under [robinloeffel.ch](https://robinloeffel.ch).
+My new portfolio can be found on [robinloeffel.ch](https://robinloeffel.ch).